nealcaren/fightordie/_build/html/_sources/index.md

 **Work in progress.**

-If you would like to help out, take a look at our [Contribution Guide](https://github.com/nealcaren/fightordie/blob/main/contributing.md), or email [me](mailto:nealcaren@unc.edu).
+This archives currently includes 173 articles, but there are hundreds more in the Crisis archives.
+If you would like to help make more articles available, take a look at our [Contribution Guide](https://github.com/nealcaren/fightordie/blob/main/contributing.md), or email [me](mailto:nealcaren@unc.edu).

 Table of Contents